benmerchant/first-app-udemy-react-oak/README.md

 1. _useState()_ allows us to use STATE in functional comp
 1. _useEffect()_ helps us render the component whenever we want
 1. _useContext()_ allows us to use context in the functional comp

+Lesson 86: I remain in awe of context.. also. the instructor did a great job of showing how to consume CONTEXTs in different manners